-We derived country-specific average requirements for zinc on the basis of average country-level estimates of phytate intake from Wessels and Brown33 (appendix p x [A: please state the relevant page of the appendix here]) by linearly interpolating between the lowest average requirement and lowest phytate intake and the highest average requirement and highest phytate intake within each age–sex group (appendix p x [A: please state the relevant page of the appendix here]).
-We derived country-specific average requirements for iron accounting for the joint effects of phytate and non-dairy animal-source foods on iron absorption using a procedure similar to that of Beal and colleagues.10 First, we scaled the country-level phytate intakes (appendix p x [A: please state the relevant page of the appendix here]) between 0 and 1, where 0 indicates low iron absorption (high phytate intake) and 1 indicates high iron absorption (low phytate intake).
-Then, we scaled country-level estimates of non-dairy animal-source food intakes (ie, the sum of seafood, processed meat, unprocessed red meat, and egg intakes; unprocessed poultry meat is excluded because it is not available in the GDD; appendix p x [A: please state the relevant page of the appendix here]) from the GDD between 0 and 1, where 0 indicates low iron absorption (low non-dairy animal-source food intake) and 1 indicates high absorption (high non-dairy animal-source food intake).
-Next, we averaged these two indicators to create a single absorption index, in which lower values indicate lower absorption and higher values indicate higher absorption, and scaled these averages between 5% and 16% absorption, the range of real-world iron absorption values22 (appendix p x [A: please state the relevant page of the appendix here]).
-Finally, we derived the absorption-specific average requirements by linearly interpolating between the average requirements specified by Allen and colleagues22 (appendix p x [A: please state the relevant page of the appendix here]).
+We derived country-specific average requirements for zinc on the basis of average country-level estimates of phytate intake from Wessels and Brown33 (appendix p 13 [A: please state the relevant page of the appendix here]) by linearly interpolating between the lowest average requirement and lowest phytate intake and the highest average requirement and highest phytate intake within each age–sex group (appendix p 11 [A: please state the relevant page of the appendix here]).
+We derived country-specific average requirements for iron accounting for the joint effects of phytate and non-dairy animal-source foods on iron absorption using a procedure similar to that of Beal and colleagues.10 First, we scaled the country-level phytate intakes (appendix p 13 [A: please state the relevant page of the appendix here]) between 0 and 1, where 0 indicates low iron absorption (high phytate intake) and 1 indicates high iron absorption (low phytate intake).
+Then, we scaled country-level estimates of non-dairy animal-source food intakes (ie, the sum of seafood, processed meat, unprocessed red meat, and egg intakes; unprocessed poultry meat is excluded because it is not available in the GDD; appendix p 3, 14 [A: please state the relevant page of the appendix here]) from the GDD between 0 and 1, where 0 indicates low iron absorption (low non-dairy animal-source food intake) and 1 indicates high absorption (high non-dairy animal-source food intake).
+Next, we averaged these two indicators to create a single absorption index, in which lower values indicate lower absorption and higher values indicate higher absorption, and scaled these averages between 5% and 16% absorption, the range of real-world iron absorption values22 (appendix p 15 [A: please state the relevant page of the appendix here]).
+Finally, we derived the absorption-specific average requirements by linearly interpolating between the average requirements specified by Allen and colleagues22 (appendix p 12 [A: please state the relevant page of the appendix here]).

 We calculated the number of people with inadequate intakes within each subnational group as the product of the number of people and the prevalence of inadequate intakes in the group.